-A fourth credit bureau… Did you know that there are more than three credit reporting agencies in the United States?
+A fourth credit bureau exists.
+Did you know that there are more than three credit reporting agencies in the United States?

 Of course, we’ve all heard of Equifax, Experian, and TransUnion.
 Interestingly, there is a fourth credit bureau called Innovis that is both well-established and has a significant database of consumer information.
-Here is a brief overview of those three major players, what you should know about this fourth credit bureau, and a few additional steps to take if you were impacted by the Equifax breach in 2017.
+Here is a brief overview of those three major players, what you should know about this fourth credit bureau, and a few additional steps to take if you are impacted by a data breach at any time.

 The Three Major and The Fourth Credit Bureau